ssswh33/airbnb-house-rental-recomemndation/README.md

 ## Project Objective
 1) Build out a data product to help the real estate company understand which zip codes would generate the most profit on short-term house rentals within NYC on the Airbnb platform.</br>
+2) Wrtie well-formatted and well-commented codes. </br>
-2) Presented conclusion with visualizations.
+3) Present conclusion with visualizations.

 ## Datasets
 **Cost dataset:** Zillow provides us an estimate of value for two-bedroom properties</br>